GenderDysphoria/GenderDysphoria.fyi/public/gdb/treatment.md

 ## Social Transition

 In a phrase: Coming out of the closet.
-This is simply announcing to the world that you are transgender and that you wish to use a new name and/or new pronouns.
-Or not, you may just wish for people to know that you are trans and do not actually identify with your assigned binary gender.
+This is simply announcing to the world that you are transgender.
+You announce that you wish to use a new name and/or new pronouns – or not, you may just wish for people to know that you are trans and do not actually identify with your assigned binary gender.
 For some non-binary people this may not even be a full step away from their assignment, since gender is a spectrum and there is such as thing as a "non-binary man" and a "non-binary woman".

 A social transition is the act of stepping out of the closet, and it can relieve a lot of stress from suppression of ones self.